 *The first day of the first academic year of your course is 1 September for courses starting in September/October or 1 January for courses starting in January.

-You can apply online now for courses starting after August 2018.
+You can apply online now if your course started on or after 1 August 2018.
+If you're starting your course in 2020/21 you can apply from May/June 2020.
 You can apply for a loan in any year of your course but you might not get the maximum loan amount if you apply after your first year.
 You must apply within 9 month of the first day of the last academic year of your course.

 Receiving the loan